 How to Become a Mortgage Broker in 5 Steps

-Individuals rely on mortgage brokers to provide them with loan options that they can afford in order to buy homes and other properties.
+Individuals and companies rely on mortgage brokers to provide them with loan options that they can afford in order to buy homes, businesses, and other properties.
+Generally, mortgage brokers work to develop relationships with real estate agents, who then refer them clients who are in need of a loan to purchase a property.
+Mortgage brokers take into account an individual's credit history, their employment status, and income when deciding whether to approve them for a loan and the amount of the loan.
 Take a look at the following chart for an overview of how to enter this field.

 |Education Required||High school diploma minimum, vocational certificate or bachelor's degree preferred|